 Student work samples and teacher commentary, along with content standards and their elements, and tasks comprise the four parts of the Georgia Performance Standards.
-Day 6 focuses on the importance of student work, teacher commentary, particularly feedback and guidance, as a means of helping students develop the metacognitive, self-evaluative skills necessary for real learning.
+Day 6 focuses on the importance of teacher commentary, particularly feedback and guidance, as a means of helping students develop the metacognitive, self-evaluative skills necessary for real learning.
+Day 6 will also address research and issues in evaluating and assigning grades to student work.